GdKent/CHAL/CONTRIBUTING.md

 # Contributing to C-HAL

-Thank you for your interest in contributing to **C-HAL**!
+Thank you for your interest in contributing to **CHAL**!

-C-HAL is a modular framework for orchestrating structured debates between large language model (LLM) agents.
+CHAL is a modular framework for orchestrating structured debates between large language model (LLM) agents.
 Whether you're fixing bugs, proposing features, improving documentation, or crafting new prompt personas, we welcome your contributions.

 ---